TrillCS/TrillCS/README.md

-- 👋 Hi, I’m @TrillCS
+- 👋 Hi, I’m @Jan
-- 👀 I’m interested in CSGO
+- 👀 I’m interested in CSGO, Valorant and games in general
-- 🌱 I’m currently learning how to create my own CSGO Network
+- 🌱 I’m had created my own CSGO Network
-- 💞️ I’m looking to collaborate on :)
-- 📫 How to reach me Discord: Jan<3#1802
+- 📫 How to reach me Discord: Jan <3#1802

 <!---
 TrillCS/TrillCS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.